acdenisSK/release-maker/ghet/README.md

 - The category of all changes is assumed `any`.

 It is, therefore, recommended to amend the output from `ghet` before piping it into `release-maker`.

-## Cache

-`ghet` is capable of retrieving a list of commits from a remote Git repository.
-Before it is able to do so, however, it must clone the repository to the filesystem.
-The location in the filesystem is inside the user's cache directory.
-On linux, this will be `$HOME/.cache/ghet`.
-If a remote Git repository had already been cached, and the same URL is given, `ghet` will read the cloned repository that exists inside the cache.
-At this moment, `ghet` cannot update repositories in the cache by itself.
-You may update them yourself (i.e., perform a `git pull` for each repository), or remove them.
-As for the latter, `ghet` provides a convenience subcommand called `clear`.
-`ghet clear` will delete the whole `$HOME/.cache/ghet` directory.

 ## Further help